 All the saturated hydrocarbons of our environment like methane, ethane, propane, butane, etc are found to be non-polar or zero polarity.

 The non-polar character of methane easily understands from the symmetrical tetrahedral structure with the carbon atom at the center and four identical valencies making an angle of 109.5°.
 Therefore, the absence of polarity in methane molecules implies, the carbon-hydrogen bond moment balancing the net moment contributed by the remaining three carbon-hydrogen bonding.

 The experimental calculation of the bond moment or polarity of the alkyl group = 0.04 debye equal to the bond moment of the carbon-hydrogen bond.
 Not only alkyl groups but the radicals have also definite chemical bonding moments called group moments.
-Therefore, when hydrogen atom in different saturated hydrocarbon replaced by hydroxyl group to produces homologous alcohols, all of the latter should have the same polarity but the molecules are polar.
+Therefore, when a hydrogen atom in a different saturated hydrocarbon is replaced by a hydroxyl group to produces homologous alcohols, all of the latter should have the same polarity but the molecules are polar.